DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/plugin-overview.md

 );
 ```

-Some visualization plugins extend the `TableView`'s functionality, and they should follow it in the code as demonstrated in the following example:
+Some visualization plugins extend the `TableView`'s functionality, and should follow it in the code as demonstrated in the following example:

 ```js
 import {